Minimum Rectilinear Polygons for Given Angle Sequences: NP-Hardness of the General Case

-\begin{theorem} \textsc{FitUpperRight} is NP-hard. \end{theorem} \emph{Proof.}~ Our proof is by reduction from \textsc{3-Partition}: Given a multiset~$A$ of $n = 3m$ integers with~${\sum_{a\in A} a = mB}$, is there a partition of~$A$ into $m$ subsets $A_1,\dots,A_m$ such that $\sum_{a \in A_i} a = B$ for each $i$?
-It is known that \textsc{3-Partition} is NP-hard even if $B$ is polynomially bounded in~$n$ and, for every $a \in A$, we have $B/4 < a < B/2$, which implies that each of the subsets $A_1,\dots,A_m$ must contain exactly three elements~\cite{gj-cigtn-79}.
+To show the \NP-hardness of \problemName{FitBoundingBox}, we reduce from \problemName{3-Partition}: Given a multiset~$A$ of~$3m$ integers~${a_1, \dots, a_{3m}}$ with~${\sum_{i=1}^{3m} a_i = Bm}$, is there a partition of~$A$ into~$m$ subsets such that, for each subset~${A'}$,~${\sum_{a \in A'} a = B}$?
+It is known that \problemName{3-Partition} is \NP-hard even if~$B$ is polynomially bounded in~$m$ and, for every~${a \in A}$, we have~${B/4 < a < B/2}$, which implies that every subset must contain exactly three numbers~\cite{GJ79}.

-For the idea of our reduction, see Figure~\ref{fig:hardness}.
-For an instance $A=\{a_1,\dots,a_{3m}\}$ of \textsc{3-Partition}, we construct an LR-sequence~$S$ that can be drawn inside an $(\bx \times \by)$-box~$R$ if and only if $A$ is a yes-instance.
-The sequence~$S$ consists of a \emph{wall}, and for each number~$a_i \in A$, a \emph{snail}, which in turn consists of a \emph{connector} and a \emph{spiral}.

-The wall is a box ($\LS\LS\LS\LS$) whose top right corner corresponds to the start of~$S$.
-The connectors are attached to the left side of the wall by introducing two $\RS$-vertices.
-A connector is a thin $x$-monotone polygon going to the left that can change its $y$-position $m-1$ times.

-In detail, the LR-sequence~$S$ is defined as follows where~$\rho=Bm^3$ is the number of windings of the spirals:

-We choose~$\bx$ and~$\by$ such that the spirals have to be arranged in $m$ columns of three spirals each.
-Note that for any order of the numbers in~$A$, we can route the connectors in a planar way such that the triplets of spirals that we desire end up in the same column.
-Additionally, in each column there must be enough space for the at most $3m$ connectors that go from the wall to spirals further left; see Figure~\ref{fig:hardness}.